 CTAE in Georgia could not deliver for all students without the hard work and support of adults including teachers, counselors, business partners, and other community stakeholders.

-- Over 47,000 students with disabilities participated in CTAE programs, and 2,600 completed a CTAE pathway.
+- There were 47,913 students with disabilities participating in CTAE programs, and 2,500 completed a CTAE pathway.

 Note: These numbers are for CTAE students enrolled in grades 9-12.